learn-co-curriculum/message-queues-with-rabbitmq/README.md

 1. `brew install rabbitmq`

-2. Use `bin/restart` to start up the CMS and Sales servers.
+2. Use `bin/restart_apps` to start up the CMS and Sales servers and `bin/start_rabbitmq` for the RabbitMQ server.

-There is also a `bin/reset` that cleans out RabbitMQ (removes all queues, exchanges, etc.).
+There is also a `bin/reset_rabbitmq` that cleans out RabbitMQ (removes all queues, exchanges, etc.).

 ## History